googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 An additional point, p₂, is also used to rotate the gradient orientation in the space on either side of the line defined by p₀ and p₁.
-The vector from p₀ to p₂ can be referred to as the *rotation vector*.
-If the rotation vector is colinear with the line p₀p₁, there is no rotation: colors in the space on either side of the line p₀p₁ extend in the perpendicular direction.
-But if the rotation vector is not colinear, the gradient is drawn skewed by the angle between p₀p₁ and p₀p₂.
+The vector from p₀ to p₂ can be referred to as the *rotation vector*, although the magnitude and direction are not significant.
+If the the line p₀p₂ is colinear with the line p₀p₁, there is no rotation: colors in the space on either side of the line p₀p₁ extend in the perpendicular direction.
+But if the line p₀p₂ is not colinear with the line p₀p₁, the gradient is drawn skewed by the acute angle (less than 90°) between the lines defined by p₀p₁ and by p₀p₂.

 If the dot-product (p₁ - p₀) · (p₂ - p₀) is zero (or near-zero for an implementation-defined definition) then the gradient is ill-formed and shall not